-Well fear not, because Vaseline under eyes is truly a great alternative to expensive eye creams!
+Fear not, because using Vaseline under eyes is a decent alternative to expensive eye creams.
 This article will go into details about how Vaseline can help reduce and prevent eye wrinkles, bags, and dry skin.

 Find out how to use this cheap product effectively, and never panic about empty containers or crows feet again.